Hollowware

-Holloware (mostly in American English) or hollowware (in British English), or hollow-ware is tableware that forms a vessel or container of some kind, as opposed to flatware such as plates.
+Hollowware or holloware is tableware that forms a vessel or container of some kind, as opposed to flatware such as plates.
 Examples include sugar bowls, creamers, coffee pots, teapots, soup tureens, hot food covers, and jugs.
-It may be in pottery, metals such as silver, glass or plastic.
+It may be in pottery, metals such as silver, iron, glass or plastic.
 It does not include cutlery or other metal utensils.
-Holloware is constructed for durability.
-It differs from some other silverplated items, with thicker walls and more layers of silverplate.
+Hollowware is constructed for durability.
+It differs from some other silver-plated items, with thicker walls and more layers of silver plating.

+Background

-Dining car holloware is a type of railroad collectible (railroadiana).
+Dining car hollowware is a type of railroad collectible (railroadiana).
 The relative value of pieces depends on their scarcity, age and condition, and the popularity of the trains on which the items were used.
-Railroads marked this holloware with information such as the railroad's name or logo and the name of the manfacturer.
+Railroads marked this hollowware with information such as the railroad's name or logo and the name of the manufacturer.

-Holloware is the traditional gift in the UK and the modern gift in the US for the sixteenth wedding anniversary.
-Holloware is the traditional gift for jubilee or wedding in Russia.
+Hollowware is the traditional gift in the UK and the modern gift in the US for the 16th wedding anniversary.
+Hollowware is the traditional gift for jubilee or wedding in Russia.